 Through prayer, the Lord delivered us a spiritually rooted minister, Pastor Murphy D. Simon, Jr., in November 2002.
 First St. Mark was televised for the first time under Pastor Simon.
 In September 2008, Pastor Simon resigned.
 In 2008 through 2009,

 Meanwhile Rev. Percy McGee, Rev. Kevin Tillman both served as Interim Pastor.
-IThen in 2010, while we waited to hear from God Pastor Carter served as Interim Pastor.
+Then in 2010, while we waited to hear from God Pastor Carter served as Interim Pastor.

 God answered our prayers with confirmation of His word.
 On Sept.
 11, 2011, Pastor Charles Joseph Carter Jr. was installed as our 12th Pastor.
 We are blessed to have Pastor Carter, his lovely wife Sis.
 Michelle Carter, their sons Charles III, and Caleb to share in this journey with us.
-Pastor Carter, a man of vision, believed that the Church needed a Vision statement.
+Pastor Carter, a man of vision, celebrated his 10 year anniversary with a drive-thru parade again.

 The Vision God gave him: “As a Church body, we are equipping the saints for ministry, evangelizing the lost while planting the seed for lifestyle change through the proclamation of the Gospel of Christ.
 We also want to cultivate an atmosphere of love as we press toward the Mark for the prize of the High calling of God in Christ Jesus“.
 Through the Vision Statement our Motto was formed: “Pressing toward the Mark” Philippians 3:14.
 Pastor Carter still proclaims, “We ought to be Excited and Proud of our Church”!